What Are the Types of Physiotherapy Treatment for Children?

 Physiotherapy focuses on using playful, targeted exercises that kids find engaging.
 These exercises are designed to improve a child’s quality of life and alleviate pain.

-Various types of physiotherapy treatments are available to support children in a way that’s both fun and effective.
+Various types of physiotherapy treatments are available to support children in a fun and effective way.
 By being tailored, these treatments guarantee that each child receives care suited to their specific needs, promoting healthier, happier growth.

 Role of a Physiotherapist in Children’s Health